3liz/lizmap-documentation/source/install/windows.rst

 .. _preparation-lizmap:

-Preparing the home of LizMap Web Client
+Preparing the home of Lizmap Web Client
 ---------------------------------------

 Is usefull to have 2 environments, one for production and other for preproduction (or master to test new features), for this action you will need to create the folders **C:\\webserver\\lizmap\\prod\\** and  **C:\\webserver\\lizmap\\preprod\\** and change the Apache VirtualHost configuration file.